gnocchixyz/gnocchi/doc/source/install.rst

 Configuration
 =============

-Then configure Gnocchi by editing the `/etc/gnocchi/gnocchi.conf` sample.
-No config file is provided with the source code, but one can be easily created by
+Configure Gnocchi by editing `/etc/gnocchi/gnocchi.conf`.

+No config file is provided with the source code, but one can be easily created by running:
-running:

 ::

     tox -e genconfig

+The will create an `etc/gnocchi/gnocchi.conf` file which can be used as a base for the default configuration file at `/etc/gnocchi/gnocchi.conf`.

 The configuration file should be pretty explicit, but here are some of the base options you want to change and configure: